informalsystems/quint/quint/io-cli-tests.md

 ### Errors are reported in the right file

-File `ImportFileWithError.qnt` has no error, but it imports a module from file `FileWithError.qnt` that has a type error.
-The type should be reported only in `FileWithError.qnt`.
+File `ImportFileWithError.qnt` has no error, but it imports a module from file `FileWithError.qnt`, which has a type error.
+The error should be reported only in `FileWithError.qnt`.

 <!-- !test in error for file -->
 ```